lcetinsoy/letsencrypter/README.md

 A small script to ease letsencrypt workflow for nginx setup

-Not everything is automated you will have still to manually edit your vhost so it fits your setup.

 ## What it does

-- edit your vhost so that letsencrypt-auto can receive certificates without stoping nginx
+- edit your vhost so that letsencrypt-auto can receive certificates without stoping nginx.
-- run the command with a rsa-key-size of 4096
+- run the command with a rsa-key-size of 4096.
+- (optionnaly) add cron job to renew certificates every 3 months.
-- add location for https with all ssl parameters
+- (optionnaly) add ssl server directive and http to https redirection.

 What it does not (yet):

-- Add a redirection in location from http to https
 - Generate certificates in one shot for multi domain with several "-d" arguments

 ## Installation